suyinwb/stock-analysis/README.md

 _2018 timer_

-With the new code, our runtime is 0.238 seconds compared to 13 seconds
+With the new code, our runtime is 0.238 seconds compared to 13 seconds.

 >Old Runtime for 2017